 - 1. Does the facility have the ability to communicate directly with law enforcement on secure voice networks? - 2.
-What types of communication capabilities are available to the facilities?

-- 3. Does the FSO have the ability to communicate directly with law enforcement outside of a cell phone or land line? - 4.
+What types of communication capabilities are available to the port tenants?
+Does the Cruise line security staff have the ability to directly communication with local/port law enforcement? - 3.
+Does the FSO have the ability to communicate directly with law enforcement outside of a cell phone or land line? - 4.
 Can the FSO communicate directly with the Port or USCG? - 5.
-Would information of a potential hostage situation be shared with other facilities?
-Who would notify the facilities?
-How would they be notified? - 6.
-How does the Port communicate with law enforcement?
+Would other port facilities be notified of this event?
+How would they be notified?

+- 6. How does the Port communicate with law enforcement?
 The USCG? - 7.
 Is there a shared radio system that the Port and local first responders use?
 If yes, are there common talk groups? - 8.
 Do policies exists that determine how the radio system is used during an emergency?
 Are the first responders aware of these policies?
 Do they know how to properly execute the policies during an emergency? - 9.
 Are there disparate systems between Port and local public safety?
 Does the capability to bridge disparate radio systems exists?
 Do the agencies that have the bridging capability have personnel that are properly trained on bridging disparate radio systems?